When we became parents, most of us had no idea that we would need to master the art of handling stress.

 • Release the feelings that bubble up, so that over time, you carry fewer stored feelings to trouble you.

-• Head off the restimulation before it builds up.
+• Head off triggers before they build up.

-Here are some experiments you might try with each of these strategies.
+Try these experiments with each of these strategies.

 Move Your Mind Away from the Upset